 How to boot from USB drive?

-To get your flash drive booting quickly from Windows, you can use one of the following utilities.
+To make a bootable USB with Windows, and get your flash drive booting quickly, you can use one of the following utilities.
 Both tools provide a categorized list of example bootable distributions, information on where to download the ISO files, along with links to each corresponding project page.
 If you are just getting started, I recommend using YUMI exFAT as it supports Multibooting from both BIOS and UEFI systems and is frequently updated.

 Boot and run your favorite operating systems and tools from a flash drive.
 Copy ISO to USB and take your portable operating system with you to run at any computer that can USB boot.
 You can also automate the process and boot multiple ISO files from one flash drive or micro sd card by using a multiboot installer media creation tool like YUMI to create a multisystem UFD.